 – Member, Kent Fire and Rescue Authority

-– Attends the National Mental Health Crisis Care Concordat
+– Attended the National Mental Health Crisis Care Concordat

 – Member, Kent and Medway Health and Wellbeing Board